 Besides cookery skills and a passion for food.
 A Head Chef needs to be an excellent manager, extremely well-organised, committed and decisive.

 A restaurant kitchen is a hot place, full of stoves, ovens and knives.
-The hazards are obvious and a chef might come home at the end of his shift with scars and burns all over his hands.
+The hazards are obvious and a chef might come home at the end of his/her shift with scars and burns all over his/her hands.
 The hours are long; a typical breakdown might be an 8am-4pm shift and a 4pm-12, sometimes done on the trot – most of which will be spent standing up.

 So much of a chef's training takes place hands-on that experience is utterly essential.
 Most courses come with a requirement that trainees arrange work experience whilst they study.